-The Italian tax system is comprised of various forms of direct and indirect tax which depend either on the legal form of the company or the characteristics of the activity which produces turnover.
+The Italian taxation system includes various forms of direct and indirect taxation, which depend on the legal nature of the company, as well as on the characteristics of the income production activities.

-Direct taxes relate to the company's profitability, and are therefore calculated on the basis of the company's income.
+The direct taxes refer to the assets of the companies and are therefore calculated on the income of the companies and of the sole proprietorships.
 The main ones are:

-- Italian regional tax on productive activities (IRAP): applied to sole proprietorships, partnerships and business corporations.
+- Italian regional tax on productive activities (IRAP): applies to sole proprietorships, to partnerships and to limited liability companies.

 These are taxes which are levied on capital when it is transferred (e.g. the sale of goods) or is spent (e.g. performance of a service).

-- Value added tax (VAT): is levied on the added value of each stage of production and exchange of goods and services in Italy, at a standard rate of 20%, or 4% and 10% in cases stipulated by the law for certain business sectors.
+- Value added tax (VAT): is levied on the added value of each stage of production and exchange of goods and services on national territory, at a standard rate of 21%, 22% from July 2013, at a minimum rate of 4% and a reduced rate of 10% in cases stipulated by the law for certain business sectors.

 - Registration tax: applied at the time of registration of documents for specific transactions (e.g. the transfer of property, contracts, registered documents, etc.) at a fixed rate or one that is proportional to the specific case.

-- Legal transcription fee: these are levied on transcriptions, inscriptions and updates in public property registers which follow transactions, donations, inheritance of property and the setting up of a tenancy or other beneficial rights, at a fixed rate or one that is proportional to the case.
+- Mortgage tax: applies to acts of transcription, registration, renewal in public property registers, which follow sales, donations, inheritance of immovable property, usufruct or other property rights, at a fixed rate or one that is proportional to the specific case.

-- Cadastral tax: these are levied on cadastral transactions following transaction, donation or inheritance agreements, at a fixed rate or one that is proportional to the specific case.
+- Land Registry tax: these are levied on land registration transactions following acts of transaction, donation or inheritance agreements, at a fixed rate or one that is proportional to the specific case.

 - Tax on the disposal of solid urban waste (TARSU).

-The business owner / the company submits an income tax return (single form), for each tax year (which generally corresponds to the calendar year), in which it indicates its taxable income and the amount of tax (for IRPEF, IRES, IRAP and VAT) based on the income and the costs recorded for the business year.
+For each tax year (which generally corresponds to the calendar year), the business owner / the company has to submit an Income tax return (single form), in which it indicates its taxable income and the amount of tax (for IRPEF, IRES, IRAP and VAT purposes) based on the income and the costs recorded for the business year.

-Submission is made online via the Revenue Agency website, using Entratel and Fisconline channels, generally within 30 September of the year after the income was received.
+Submission is made via Internet. through the Agenzia delle Entrate’s website, using Entratel or Fisconline channels, generally within the 30th of September of the year following that in which the income was received.

-- the attribution of a tax identification number, a health insurance card and a VAT number;
+- the allocation of the tax code, health care card and VAT number;

-- formal declarations of irregularities and statements of accounts.
+- formal notification of irregularities and issue of payment.